-The Intercooperative Council (ICC) is the governing group for cooperative living units and service cooperatives.
+The Student Housing Cooperative (SHC) is the governing group for cooperative living units.
 Cooperatives are student owned and managed organizations that contribute to the living experiences, social benefits, and economic savings of the members.
-The ICC meets regularly to discuss problems and coordinate activities of cooperative living and is represented on the ASMSU Student Assembly.
-The ICC states as its purposes and goals: democratic control, open and voluntary membership, continuous education, improvement of services, and cooperation and communication among cooperatives.
+The SHC meets regularly to discuss problems and coordinate activities of cooperative living and is represented on the ASMSU General Assembly.
+The primary goal of the SHC is to provide affordable housing for the East Lansing area.
+Additional purposes and goals are: democratic control, open and voluntary membership, continuous education, improvement of services, and cooperation and communication among cooperatives.

-Information about cooperatives is available at the Intercooperative Council office, 541 E. Grand River, East Lansing, MI 48823, telephone 1-517-355-8313.
+Information about cooperatives is available at the MSU Student Housing Cooperative office, 541 E. Grand River, East Lansing, MI 48823, or telephone 1-517-355-8313.